Exabyte-io/documentation/docs/tutorials/electronic/electronic-density-mesh.md

 ## Choose Workflow

-[Workflows](../../workflows/overview.md) for calculating the electronic density mesh through [VASP](../../software-directory/modeling/vasp/overview.md) can readily be [imported](../../workflows/actions/copy-bank.md) from the [Workflows Bank](../../workflows/bank.md) into the account-owned [collection](../../accounts/collections.md).
+[Workflows](../../workflows/overview.md) for calculating the electronic density mesh through [Quantum ESPRESSO](../../software-directory/modeling/quantum-espresso/overview.md) can readily be [imported](../../workflows/actions/copy-bank.md) from the [Workflows Bank](../../workflows/bank.md) into the account-owned [collection](../../accounts/collections.md).
 This workflow can later be [selected](../../jobs-designer/actions-header-menu/select-workflow.md) and added to the [Job being created](../../jobs-designer/workflow-tab.md).

 ## Adjust kpoints

 It is critical to have a high [k-point density](../../models/auxiliary-concepts/reciprocal-space/sampling.md) in order to calculate the electronic density with sufficient accuracy and to properly visualize the resulting charge density iso-surfaces.

-For VASP, the workflow for "Electronic Density Mesh" contains only one [unit](../../workflows/components/units.md) that produces an output file called **CHGCAR**.
+For Quantum ESPRESSO, the workflow for "Electronic Density Mesh" contains only one [unit](../../workflows/components/units.md) that produces an output file called **density.xsf**.

 We set the size of the grid of k-points to 11 x 11 x 11 in the workflow unit to provide sufficient accuracy for the calculation of the electronic charge density.